Three things to know about the Seahawks’ Week 8 opponent, the Jacksonville Jaguars

 Lawrence has thrown for 1,465 yards (59.7%) with seven TDs, eight interceptions and a 75.5 passer rating.
 He threw for 319 yards with one touchdown and no turnovers in the win over Miami.

-“We’ve been in the system for awhile and the excuse of a new system and the excuse of a young quarterback, that is all gone,” Meyer said.
+“We’ve been in the system for a while and the excuse of a new system and the excuse of a young quarterback, that is all gone,” Meyer said.
 “The young quarterback is playing pretty good.”

 The Jaguars also have one of the NFL’s more underrated running backs in James Robinson, who has 460 yards and five touchdowns and averages 5.5 yards per carry.